Frequently Asked Questions (FAQs)

 How long does the IAC accreditation review process take?

 Upon an application's submission to the IAC office, it is imported into the database.
-Facilities (not including vein center or cardiac electrophysiology*) have five days** to submit the corresponding hard copy components including the case studies, IAC Accreditation Agreement, attestations and fee (if paid by check).
+Facilities (not including vein center, carotid stenting, cardiac electrophysiology and or cardiovascular catheterization*) have five days** to submit the corresponding hard copy components including the case studies, IAC Accreditation Agreement, attestations and fee (if paid by check).
 The accreditation review process generally takes approximately 8 to 12 weeks to complete and the decision returned to the facility.

-*Applicable vein centers and cardiac EP facilities will be notified within 10 days that the application and log were received and which procedures have been selected for submission.
+*Applicable facilities will be notified within 10 days that the application and log were received and which procedures have been selected for submission.
 Facilities will then have 30 days to submit the selected case study documentation.

 **Expedited submissions per the terms and conditions (Page 5 of the IAC Policies and Procedures) must be received in the IAC office no later than the first business day of the submission month.